pranjalsatija/mark/README.md

 This is the source for my unreleased app *mark*, which is a way to find and view the most popular live events in your area.
 It allows you to use a map to search for events, and it also features natural language text search (see [Transform](https://github.com/pranjalsatija/Transform)) for event discovery.
 Users who are at events have the ability to record photos and videos using the app and post them as well.

 I decided to stop working on mark due to tough competition from established companies like Facebook and Eventbrite.
-I'm working on my next personal project now, which I'll be open sourcing in a few weeks (that means Summer '18).
+I'm working on my next personal project now.

 # Project Structure
 The project is split up into a few distinct git repos which are managed using submodules.
 This is nice because it keeps the compile time and codebase size for each individual repo down, and also enables a loose coupling between them, which makes mark's model, UI components, etc. highly reusable across other apps.
 Here's a breakdown of the repos: